Tiendil/feeds.fun/README.md

 - [ ] save global settings on backend?
 - [ ] smart tags ordering in gui (by popularity? by module of score?)
 - [ ] fix `network-domain-www-theatlantic-com`
+- [ ] reduce amount the size of answers from backend

 ## Scoring